axibase/atsd-use-cases/workshop/timezones.md

   ![](./images/tz-6.png)

 > The [Antikythera mechanism](https://youtu.be/BoS75-0BRWo?t=2880), discovered in 1902 amidst wreckage off the coast of the Greek island of Antikythera.
-Phenomena tracked by the device were observed and studied by Greek astronomer Hipparchus in the second century BCE, as such, he is thought to have been involved in its creation and design.
+Phenomenon tracked by the device were observed and studied by Greek astronomer Hipparchus in the second century BCE, as such, he is thought to have been involved in its creation and design.

 #### Middle Ages